Eran1801/DWGraph--Algo-Implementation-Python/README.md

 	cd DWGraph_Python
 	python src/main.py

+to run the comparison with NetworkX:

+	cd DWGraph_Python
+	python src/networkX_GraphAlgo_comparison.py

  ### Our project is divided to two main Interfaces and one class we have added :

  #### 1️⃣ Interface GraphInterface : building the foundation of the graph, this interface implemented by the Diagraph.py class